Here are my 5 photo editing tips and reasons why Adobe Lightroom is considered an essential piece of travel photography gear!

 You can see a quick preview of the panorama and make adjustments to it before the merged image is generated, making it simple and user friendly.

-I do most major repair or alteration work in Photoshop.
-Lightoom makes it easy to move the image directly to Photoshop.
-This is a big time saver.
-I complete all my basic processing in Lightroom, move the image to Photoshop for any major repair or alteration I desire to do, then save the image back to Lightroom.
+I complete all my basic photo editing in Lightroom, move the image to Photoshop for any major repair or alteration I want to do, then save the image back to Lightroom.